Dorothy Day: Rejection of gender roles

 Day was known for her knack for leveraging and undermining gender norms to fight patriarchal and kyriarchal systems in the workplace, politics, social structures, and the Catholic Church.
 From a young age, growing up in a family of journalists, Day was made very aware of her perceived limitations as a woman in the world of journalism.
 Her father played a part in this – speaking to colleagues behind Day's back in an effort to prevent them from hiring her.
-She eventually got her foot in the door as an "office girl"., a position that aligned with both her family and the Church's stance on appropriate work for women outside of the home.
+She eventually got her foot in the door as an "office girl", a position that aligned with both her family and the Church's stance on appropriate work for women outside of the home.
 Day was instructed to "write like a woman", in a simple, declarative manner, but eventually grew her writing, centring on women's and social issues, from both a feminist and personalist perspective.
 She outright rejected what was currently being published about perceived women's issues.As girls do not wear trousers, nor shirts, it is a waste of time and of space to tell them how they can save and still look neat by pressing the trousers under the mattress and sleeping on them, and of turning in the cuffs of their shirt.
 And, anyway, this is not a column, or part column, to tell girls how to give condescendingly helpful hints on how to save and be content in the hall bedroom.
-It is merely an experience.Day grew as a writer and a journalist, stopping at nothing to advance her career and focus on the type of journalism she found important, regardless of her gender.I was bent on following the journalist’s side of the work.
+It is merely an experience.Day grew as a writer and a journalist, advancing her career and focusing on the type of journalism she found important, regardless of her gender.I was bent on following the journalist's side of the work.
 I wanted the privileges of the woman and the work of the man without following the work of the woman.
 I wanted to go on picket lines, to go to jail, to write, to influence others, and so make my mark on the world.
 How much ambition and how much self-seeking there was in all this!